ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 ## Measuring success

 So this alerting rule has some problems.
 It's worth defining what these are so we know how to improve.
 We'll be using the following measures of success:

+Significance

+: What is the threshold above which we consider an event to be significant?

+  If it's too low then our alerts might be too noisy without good cause.
+Too high, we might not meet our SLO.

 Precision